Steerable Transformers for Volumetric Data: Method

 \subsection{Layer Normalization}

 Another crucial component of the transformer architecture is layer normalization.
 Notably, the norm of equivariant vectors remains invariant under the Fourier transform, as it preserves the \(\mathcal{L}_2\) norm.
-Leveraging this property, we can derive a steerable normalization as follows:
+Leveraging this property, we can derive a steerable normalization as

 Indeed, the sum over \(\rho\) theoretically extends over all irreps of the group, but in practical implementations, it is truncated at particular values, which serves as a hyperparameter that can be tuned.
-This type of normalization was employed in the 2D context by Worrall et al. \citep{worrall2017harmonic}.
+This type of normalization was employed in the two dimensional case by \citet{worrall2017harmonic}.